 \paragraph{Deep learning segmentation}

 Deep learning based segmentation models have gained popularity due to their fast inference capabilities compared to conventional MAS methods, as well as their ability to learn direct mappings from images to segmentations without requiring image registration or label propagation.
 We developed, trained and evaluated several deep learning models for fetal brain MRI segmentation.
-Specifically, we trained and evaluated three state-of-the-art segmentation models, based on the nnU-Net~\cite{isensee2021nnu}, UNETR~\cite{hatamizadeh2021unetr}, and SwinUNETR~\cite{hatamizadeh2021swin} architectures; additionally we designed a lightweight model, EMM-Seg, which integrates Residual Vision MAMBA (RVM) blocks into a U-Net backbone and employs depthwise separable convolutions (DWConvs)~\cite{liao2024lightmunet} for improved efficiency.
-Inspired by LightM-UNet ~\cite{liao2024lightmunet}, EMM-Seg reduces parameters while preserving spatial details.
-This architecture features an encoder with RVM-enhanced convolutional layers, a bottleneck for global context, and a decoder with skip connections for accurate reconstruction.
-It balances efficiency and accuracy using a tailored loss function that optimizes both voxel-wise precision and shape fidelity.
-More details of this architecture and the implementation can be found in the released code repository.
-The encoder applies convolutional layers interleaved with RVM blocks to hierarchically extract multi-scale features while progressively increasing the receptive field.
-The bottleneck aggregates global contextual information, and the decoder reconstructs high-resolution segmentation maps using skip connections and lightweight upsampling.
-DWConv layers replace standard convolutions throughout, significantly reducing the number of parameters while preserving spatial structure.
+Specifically, we trained and evaluated four segmentation models based on state-of-the-art network architectures, in specific 1) nnU-Net~\cite{isensee2021nnu}, 2) UNETR~\cite{hatamizadeh2021unetr}, 3) SwinUNETR~\cite{hatamizadeh2021swin} and 4) a network with Residual Vision MAMBA (RVM) blocks in a U-Net backbone with depthwise separable convolutions (DWConvs)~\cite{liao2024lightmunet}.
+Among these models, the model based on nnU-Net, which is based on the 3D Dynamic U-Net architecture implemented in MONAI~\cite{cardoso2022monai}, performed best.
+This model, referred here as FetalSEG, operates on input patches of size 128×128×128 voxels.
+The architecture consists of six resolution levels with five downsampling stages.
+Each stage uses 3×3×3 convolution kernels and stride-2 convolutions for downsampling.
+Instance normalization and LeakyReLU activations are used after each convolution.
+The decoder mirrors the encoder using transposed convolutions with corresponding strides for upsampling.
+Residual blocks and deep supervision were disabled in our configuration.